-Date: School Name School Name RE: Student Name and DOB Dear F arent/Guardian: llowing steps have been outlined to help facilitate a positive transition back to school after your eturns from a psychiatric evaluation.
-Please review the checklist below prior to your child's return ool: Communicate with Principal and/or School Site Crisis Team member regarding whether your child was hospitalized, following a psychiatric evaluation.
-If hospitalized, please notify the school of the name of the hospital.
-Principal Name School Phone Number To Call School Site Crisis Team Member Name School Phone Number To Call Request discharge documents from the hospital or have the hospital complete the Medical Clearance for Return to School form (attached).
-Ensure the hospital includes any accommodations/recommendations requested.
-If medication was prescribed, it is recommended that you inform the school nurse of medication(s) and dosage.
-However, if the student needs to have medication administered at school by the school nurse, then please be sure to request the appropriate documentation from the treating physician.
-Inform the school contact person, indicated above, when your son/daughter will return to school.
-Escort your son/daughter to school on the first day back after the hospitalization.
-Please request to meet with located in (Name of School Site Crisis Team Member) (Office/Room #) Participate in your son/daughter's Students Re-entry Meeting , which will include creating his/her Safety Plan .
+Date: e: School Name RE: Student Name a nd DOB Dear F r Parent/Guardian: following steps have been outlined to help facilitate a positive direturns from a psychiatric evaluation.
+Please review the che chool: Communicate with Principal and/or School Site Cri your child was hospitalized, following a psychiatric evaluat school of the name of the hospital.
+Principal Name Scho ol Phone Number To Call School Site Crisis Team Member Name Scho ol Phone Number To Call Request discharge documents from the hospital or have the Clearance for Return to School form (attached). ne hospital complete the Medical Ensure the hospital includes any accommodations /recommendations requested.
+If medication was prescribed, it is recommended t medication(s) and dosage.
+However, if the student administered at school by the school nurse, then paper appropriate documentation from the treating phy t needs to have medication please be sure to request the Inform the school contact person, indicated above, when school. your son/daughter will return to Escort your son/daughter to school on the first day back a fter the hospitalization.
+Please request to meet with (Name of School Site Crisis Team Member) ocated in (Name of School Site Crisis Team Member) (Office/Room #) Participate in your son/daughter's Students Re-entry Meet Safety Plan. ing, which will include creating his/her